 The following sections describe supported deployment configurations.

-By default, CF forwards arbitrary headers that are not otherwise mentioned in the documentation, and a load balancer can be configured to put the certificate of the originating client, received during the mutual TLS handshake, into an HTTP header that the load balancer forwards upstream.
-We recommend the header XFCC for this use case, as this header is used in other configuration modes described below.
-The value of the header should be the base64-encoded bytes of the certificate; equivalent to a PEM file with newlines, headers, and footers removed.
+By default, Cloud Foundry forwards arbitrary headers that are not otherwise mentioned in the documentation.
+You can configure a load balancer to put the certificate of the originating client, received during the mutual TLS handshake, into an HTTP header that the load balancer forwards upstream.
+Cloud Foundry recommends the header XFCC for this use case, because this header is used in the other following configuration modes.
+The value of the header must be the base64-encoded bytes of the certificate, which is equivalent to a PEM file with newlines, headers, and footers removed.

-Alternatively, the operator can configure the Gorouter to forward the XFCC header set by the load balancer only when the connection with the load balancer is mutual TLS.
-The client certificate received by the Gorouter in the mutual TLS handshake will not be forwarded in the header.
+Alternatively, you can configure the Gorouter to forward the XFCC header set by the load balancer only when the connection with the load balancer is mutual TLS.
+The client certificate received by the Gorouter in the mutual TLS handshake is not forwarded in the header.

-If the Gorouter is the first component to terminate TLS, such that it receives the certificate of the originating client in the mutual TLS handshake, the operator should configure the Gorouter to strip any instances of the XFCC header from client requests, set the value of the header to the base64-encoded bytes of the client certificate received in the mutual handshake, and forward the header upstream to the application.
+If the Gorouter is the first component to stop TLS, such that it receives the certificate of the originating client in the mutual TLS handshake, you must configure the Gorouter to strip any instances of the XFCC header from client requests, set the value of the header to the base64-encoded bytes of the client certificate received in the mutual handshake, and forward the header upstream to the application.

-If TLS is terminated for the first time at Gorouter, the Gorouter must be configured to trust the root certificate authority used to sign the Diego intermediate certificate authority, which in turn is used to sign certificates generated for each Diego container.
-This trust enables mutual authentication between applications that are running on Cloud Foundry.
-Operators should configure the
+If TLS stops for the first time at Gorouter, the Gorouter must be configured to trust the root certificate authority used to sign the Diego intermediate certificate authority, which in turn is used to sign certificates generated for each Diego container.
+This trust activates mutual authentication between applications that are running on Cloud Foundry.
+You must configure the

 router.ca_certs property for the Gorouter job with the root certificate authority in their BOSH deployment manifest.